liang256/laravel-crawler/README.md

 ## Features
 - Facebook OAuth login
-- AstroCrawler to crawl [this website](http://astro.click108.com.tw/)'s daily astro fortunes
+- AstroCrawler is a tool to crawl [this website](http://astro.click108.com.tw/)'s daily astro fortunes

 ## Usage of AstroCrawlerService